Egyptian emergency court sentences three prominent prisoners to years behind bars

-Human rights groups have widely condemned their imprisonments.
-Abdel Fattah is one among several members of his family who has faced prison time.
-His younger sister, Sanaa, was convicted in March of spreading false news, misusing social media and insulting an on-duty police officer.
+Human rights groups have widely condemned the men’s imprisonments.
+Abdel Fattah is one of several members of his family who have faced prison time.
+His younger sister, Sanaa Seif, was convicted in March of spreading false news, misusing social media and insulting an on-duty police officer.
 Amnesty International described her conviction as a “crushing blow for the right to freedom of expression in Egypt.”

 She is expected to be released soon.

 Abdel Fattah, Baqer and Ibrahim’s trial was launched shortly before Egypt announced in October the end of its lengthy state of emergency.
-The decision to move ahead with trials in emergency courts before the state of emergency was withdrawn drew criticism from human rights groups at the time.
+The resulting timing drew criticism from human rights groups.

 “The government’s rush to use emergency courts before declaring the end to the state of emergency, after holding people illegally for years in pretrial detention, confirms that fierce repression of peaceful critics remains the order of the day in Egypt,” Joe Stork, deputy Middle East and North Africa director at Human Rights Watch, said in a statement.
-According to the advocacy group, at least 48 individuals serving time in pretrial detention were referred to emergency courts shortly before Sissi announced the end of the state of emergency.
+According to the advocacy group, at least 48 individuals in pretrial detention were referred to emergency courts shortly before Sissi announced the end of the state of emergency.

 Abdel Fattah, whose father was a prominent human rights lawyer and whose mother is a professor and activist, has spent years in and out of prison under multiple Egyptian governments.
-He was jailed for 45 days in 2006 after joining an anti-government protest and detained again in 2011, when he became active in the movement that ultimately forced President Hosni Mubarak to step down.
-The Egyptian protests came amid a wave of demonstrations against autocratic governments across the Arab world.
+He was jailed for 45 days in 2006 after joining an anti-government protest, and detained again in 2011 when he became active in the movement that ultimately forced President Hosni Mubarak to step down.
+The latter protests came amid a wave of demonstrations against autocratic governments across the Arab world.

 In the ensuing years, Abdel Fattah was charged with organizing an unlawful protest and was ultimately sentenced to five years in prison.
-He was released in 2019 under the condition that he report to his local police station each night to sleep for the next five years.
-But he was then jailed again soon after.
+He was released in 2019 under the condition that he report to his local police station each night.
+He slept there for months but was then jailed again soon after.

 In an essay published in the New York Times on Dec.
 17, his mother, Laila Soueif, wrote that for most of his time in prison he has “been held without charge, in pretrial detention.”